padouciel/docker/firebird/README.md

 ```
 docker pull padouciel/firebird
 ```
-Notice : *the repository is private for now*
+Notice : *the docker hub repository is private for now*

 ## Use (for example) :
 ```